Hercule Poirot: Appearance and proclivities

 Captain Arthur Hastings's first description of Poirot:

-Agatha Christie's initial description of Poirot in The Murder on the Orient Express:
+Christie's initial description of Poirot in Murder on the Orient Express was that of "a small man [Hercule Poirot] muffled up to the ears of whom nothing was visible but a pink-tipped nose and the two points of an upward-curled moustache."

 In the later books, his limp is not mentioned, suggesting it may have been a temporary wartime injury.
 (In Curtain, Poirot admits he was wounded when he first came to England.)
 Poirot has green eyes that are repeatedly described as shining "like a cat's" when he is struck by a clever idea, and dark hair, which he dyes later in life.
-In Curtain, he admits to Hastings that he wears a wig and a false moustache.
+In Curtain, he admits to Hastings that he has taken to wearing a wig and a false moustache.
 However, in many of his screen incarnations, he is bald or balding.

 Frequent mention is made of his patent leather shoes, damage to which is frequently a source of misery for him, but comical for the reader.
 Poirot's appearance, regarded as fastidious during his early career, later falls hopelessly out of fashion.

-Among Poirot's most significant personal attributes is the sensitivity of his stomach:

 He suffers from sea sickness, and, in Death in the Clouds, he states that his air sickness prevents him from being more alert at the time of the murder.
-Later in his life, we are told:
+Later in his life, we are told: Always a man who had taken his stomach seriously, he was reaping his reward in old age.
+Eating was not only a physical pleasure, it was also an intellectual research.

 Poirot is extremely punctual and carries a pocket watch almost to the end of his career.
 He is also particular about his personal finances, preferring to keep a bank balance of 444 pounds, 4 shillings, and 4 pence.
-Actor David Suchet, who portrayed Poirot on television, said "there's no question he's obsessive-compulsive".
-Film portrayer Kenneth Branagh said that he "enjoyed finding the sort of obsessive-compulsive" in Poirot.
+The actor David Suchet, who portrayed Poirot on television, said "there's no question he's obsessive-compulsive".
+The filmmaker Kenneth Branagh said that he "enjoyed finding the sort of obsessive-compulsive" in Poirot.

-As mentioned in Curtain and The Clocks, he is fond of classical music, particularly Mozart and Bach.
+As mentioned in Curtain and The Clocks, he is fond of classical music, particularly that of Wolfgang Amadeus Mozart and Johann Sebastian Bach.